Chrischuck/ciphers/README.md

 # Ciphers 🕰

 A bunch of ciphers.
-Built with JS and love.
+Built with JS, Scala, and love.

 ## Goals of this repo
 - [ ] Learn About Ciphers
+- [ ] Learn Scala